 Appeal against a decision to refuse your child a school place

-- If your child has not been offered a place at any of the schools you listed as preferences; this will be because the school(s) received more applications than there were places available and other children more fully met the admission criteria.
+If your child has not been offered a place at any of the schools applied for; this will be because the school(s) received more applications than there were places available and other children more fully met the admission criteria.
 You do have a right to appeal this decision, but please do check that your child met all of the admissions criteria before submitting an appeal.

 In deciding on whether you have a good chance of your appeal being allowed, it may be beneficial to consider the following: